capstanlqc/cli_automation/workflow_creation/docs/workflow_automation.md

 In this document, curly braces are used for `{placeholders}`.

-### 04. Preconditions
+#### 04. Preconditions

 This document presumes that the root folder of the project already exists.
-If the root folder of the project doesn't exist yet, it must be created before you can follow the steps below to automate the workflow creation and updates, and it must contain a `02_AUTOMATION` folder (which can be copied from  `u:\IPSOS\_tech\02_AUTOMATION`).
+If the root folder of the project doesn't exist yet, it must be created before you can follow the steps below, and it must contain a `02_AUTOMATION` folder.
+Ask TT to add it or copy it from  `u:\IPSOS\_tech\02_AUTOMATION`.

 > The FLASH project (see `u:\IPSOS\EUROBAROMETER_FLASH_2.0`) is a good source of inspiration to create a root folder for your project with a neat structure.

 ## 1. How to use the automation: quick steps ##

-It is the PM's task to prepare both the initiation bundle and maintain the configuration file.
+The PM must prepare the initiation bundle and maintain the configuration file.

 This document presumes that the root folder of the project already exists.
-If that's not the case, please see **0.4 Preconditions** above.
+If that's not the case (e.g. because it's a new project), please see **0.4 Preconditions** above.

 ### 1.1.
 Configuration

 Unless there are changes throughout the project, this configuration should be a once-off step.
-In the config file (location at 2.1 below), do:
+In the config file (located at `{root}/02_AUTOMATION/Config/config.xlsx`), do:

 1. Review and update the list of languages per task.
     - You may use the [**Locale checker**](https://capps.capstan.be/locale_checker.php) app in cApps to make sure the language codes are correct.